WANdisco/fusion-docker-compose/README.md

 There are a series of steps that must be completed in order to properly deploy and leverage WANdisco Fusion:

 1. Download and modify the configuration files under `fusion-shared-a` and `fusion-shared-b`
-1. Ensure the proper WANdisco license is available at `./fusion-common/license.key`
+1. Ensure the desired WANdisco license is available at `./fusion-common/license.key`(An evaluation license is provided)

 ### Modifying The Configuration
 In zone 1, there is Hadoop specific and WANdisco Fusion specific config that must be specified.
 This config is defined as follows under `fusion-shared-a`: